earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 ## Use Error Checking Tools

 Although you may be familiar with all the best practices, it can be tough to remember them all when your script is coming to life.
 Luckily there are tools available to help, like [ShellCheck](https://www.shellcheck.net/#).
 ShellCheck has both a browser version and a command-line tool, but for this article, let's work with the command-line version.
-You can find [installation instructions here](https://github.com/koalaman/shellcheck#installing).
+You can find [installation instructions on GitHub](https://github.com/koalaman/shellcheck#installing).

 We'll use the following script as an example: